yuko-ha/CHStone/README.md

 - [LegUp](http://www.legup.org/) - an open source high-level synthesis framework
 - [PandA](http://panda.dei.polimi.it/) - an open source HW-SW codesign framework, including high-level synthesis and so on

-## Lisence
+## License
-Please follow the lisence policy of the individual original source.
+Please follow the license policy of the individual original source.